Our Research

 Combination of UED and TRPES Methods on Probing molecular dynamics

-Fig. 1 below in the left handside shows the measured and simulated time-resolved pho-toelectron spectra.
+Fig. 1 in the lefthand-side shows the measured and simulated time-resolved photo-electron spectra.
 (A)TRPES from experimental mea-surement.(B)Simulated TRPES including all trajectories.(C)Simulated TRPES for direct (Dir) dissociation trajectories (D) TRPES for indirect (InDir) dissociation trajectories.

-Fig. 2 above in the right handside shows the measured ∆PDF as a function of pump-probe delay.A vertical magenta-colored line marks zero pump-probedelay.
+Fig. 2 on the righthand-side shows the measured ∆PDF as a function of pump-probe delay.A vertical magenta-colored line marks zero pump-probe delay.
 The data is normalized by the largest value of ∆PDF.
 Four regions corresponding to specific molecular motions arehighlighted with dashed lines in different colors.
 Snapshots on the right side of the graph illustrate the different types ofmotion highlighted in the regions bounded by the dashed lines to the left.
 A cartoon picture on the top-right of the graph showsthe ground state equilibrium geometry of CH2I2, with black, purple and cyan colored balls representing the carbon, iodine andhydrogen atoms, respectively.
 The atomic pair distances (blue color) and I-C-I angle (red color) are labeled underneath.
 The corresponding ground state PDF and atomic pair distances are plotted adjacently.

 Fig. 3 above shows the combined spectroscopic and structural views of CH2I2 dissociation dynamics.
 (A)Potential energy curves andcartoon snapshots of the wavepacket at different time delays for indirect dissociation(blue) and direct dissociation(red) trajectories.(B1)Time-evolved electronic state index for indirect(blue) and direct(red) dissociation trajectories.(B2)Time-evolved potential energy for indirect (blue) and direct (red) dissociation trajectories.(C1)Snapshots of the molecular structureat different time delays for an indirect dissociation trajectory.(C2)Snapshots of the molecular structure at different timedelays for a direct dissociation trajectory.
 The frames show 2D projections of the 3D molecule onto the I-C-I plane.(D1)Timeevolution of pair distances for indirect (blue) and direct (red) dissociation trajectories.(D2)Time evolution of I-C-I angle fromthe indirect and direct dissociation trajectories.